MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab00_Validate_lab_environment.md

 1. Select **Get Started** if a Welcome to the Power Platform admin center popup is shown.

 1. Select **Environments** from the left navigation pane.
-There should be a default environment, *Contoso (default)*, and possible another environment named *Dev One*.
+There should be a default environment, *Contoso (default)*, and possibly another environment named *Dev One*.

 1. Select **+ New**.